erSubhashThapa/100daysofcode/r2-log.md

   `PATH` seems like such a broad variable name.
 Why would we use it for something specific like just for npm?
 Why not name it `NPM_PATH`?

   Am I supposed to write over my last `PATH` variable?
 What will that affect?
 The next time I follow a tutorial, will they tell me to write over `PATH` again for some other `PATH`?
-Won't that sscrew things up?
+Won't that screw things up?

   ## PATH Is A List Of Paths